 good to know

-The Maltese Islands are reachable by plane or boat.
+The Maltese islands are reachable by plane or boat.
 The three main islands, Malta, Gozo, and Comino, are serviced by one airport, Malta International, which is known by locals as Luqa because of its location between the towns of Luqa and Gudja.
 While there are no direct flights from the United States, Air Malta code-shares with major airlines like Turkish Airlines, Lufthansa, Emirates, and British Airways.
-As for the sea journey: Malta’s main cruise port in Valletta services lines like Celebrity, Princess, MSC, Norwegian, and Costa as part of their Mediterranean itineraries.
+As for the sea journey, Malta’s main cruise port in Valletta services lines such as Celebrity, Princess, MSC, Norwegian, and Holland America as part of their Mediterranean itineraries.
 Alternatively, Virtu Ferries offers passenger boats and excursions to and from ports in Sicily.
-The voyage is a little under two hours, and rates start at €69 one way, depending on the season.
+The voyage is a little under two hours, and rates start at around $75 one way, depending on the season.

 Once you arrive on Maltese soil, rent a car.
 Both Gozo and the main island of Malta are large enough to warrant your own set of wheels.
-Without one, you’ll be reliant on expensive taxi rides—best arranged by your hotel to reduce exorbitant rates—or the local bus system, which is cheap but can be unreliable.
-Cars are permitted on the main ferry from Malta to Gozo, which leaves at the Cirkewwa Port and arrives at Mgarr Port in Gozo about 20 minutes later.
-Schedules vary depending on the season, but generally there’s about 90 minutes between crossings.
-The cost is a mere €4.65 on foot or €15.70 with a car.
-In and around the Valletta harbor, there are smaller ferry and taxi boats that leave regularly for the nearby towns of St. Julian’s and Sliema.
+Without one, you’ll be reliant on expensive taxi rides—best arranged by your hotel to reduce exorbitant rates—or the local bus system, which is cheap but unreliable.
+Cars are permitted on the main ferry from Malta to Gozo, which departs from Cirkewwa Port and arrives at Mgarr Port on Gozo about 30 minutes later.
+Schedules vary depending on the season, but generally there’s about 90 minutes between crossings, and the cost is less than $6 on foot or $18 with a car.
+In and around the Valletta harbor, there are smaller ferry and taxi boats that leave regularly for the nearby towns of Saint Julian’s and Sliema.

-Maltese cuisine is extremely diverse, influenced as it is by milennia of foreign settlement.
-You’ll taste Italy, Turkey, and Britain, but local delicacies tend to be rustic: Rabbit stew and lampuki (dolphinfish) pie are advertised on menus everywhere.
+Maltese cuisine is extremely diverse, influenced as it is by millennia of foreign settlement.
+You’ll have a taste of Italy, Turkey, and Britain, but local delicacies tend to be rustic: Rabbit stew and lampuki (dolphinfish) pie are advertised on menus everywhere.
 When dining by the shore, be prepared to choose your fish from a display before deciding how you want it filleted.
-Expect to be spoiled by choice, too: You’ll come across varieties you’ve never heard of (or at least different names for ones you have), such as spnotta (bass), dott (stone fish), cerna (grouper), sargu (white bream), and trill (red mullet).
+Also expect to be spoiled by choice.
+You’ll come across varieties of fish you’ve never heard of (or at least different names for the ones you have), such as spnotta (bass), cerna (grouper), sargu (white bream), and trill (red mullet).
 Stews and red pasta sauces are often filled with octopus and squid.

-If you’re lucky enough to visit Malta during a village festa or an ode to a patron saint, you’re in for a treat.
-Starting in May and running through September, these celebrations see the towns decked out in decorations—banners, flags, and twinkle lights—and filled with joyful neighbors who spill out in the streets to eat and drink.
+If you’re lucky enough to visit Malta during a festa (village feast) or an ode to a patron saint, you’re in for a treat.
+Starting in May and running through September, these celebrations see the towns filled with decorations—banners, flags, and twinkle lights—and joyful neighbors, who spill out into the streets to eat and drink.
 Some locals even go so far as to repaint their houses in the days leading up to a festa.
 Evenings often end with fireworks.
 The islands’ most prominent religious and historical festivals include the Mnarja, which is steeped in folklore, at the end of June and the Feast of Santa Marija in August.
 Visitors will also encounter a large number of more contemporary events throughout the year.